mikeobrien/node-windows-service-controller/README.md

 ### Timeout

-Sets the timeout for control commands.
+Sets the timeout for all control commands.
 Default is 30 seconds.

 ```js
 sc.timeout(120);